 Combination of liquid chromatograph configured with photodiode array detector and ion trap mass spectrometer equipped with electrospray ionization source (ESI).

-Karelia McConnell analyzing a sample with the Series 200 LC-DAD System
+Karelia McConnell using the Series 200 LC-DAD System

 Liquid chromatograph system configured with a diode array detector and selectable-wavelength UV/Vis detector.